yiwork/gocrisp/README.md

 ## Assumptions taken when working on this project:

- * Scope does not include setting up a complete serving infrastructure
+ * Scope does not include setting up a complete serving infrastructure (e.g. VPC/Subnet definition/Load balancers/Containerization Orchestration cluster)
- * Scope does not include implementation of a full CI/CD infrastructure (like setting up Jenkins)
+ * Scope does not include implementation of a full CI/CD infrastructure (e.g. Jenkins)
  * Scope does not include setting up a monitoring infrastructure
  * Scaling of this service will be manual and not automated
- * Encryption (in-transit, or at rest), and security are not a concern.
+ * Application security and encryption (in-transit or at rest), are not a concern.
+Plain http call is fine, no need for SSL termination, certificate generation, etc.
  * Given the question posed above, deliverable will be a http service with just one interface that permits a POST request to upload file and the interface will respond back immediately the word count - combining 2 steps into 1 step to retrieve word count of file.
  * Given that the service iteself is not the focus of this exercise, I do not have integration or unit tests at the moment for the service itself.